Category theory

 - Elevator pitch (Possibly an elevator to the core of the earth)

-- Networks (Once again, a to-me amazingly general take on networks, although perhaps that should not be surprising given the generality of the tool)
+- Networks (Once again, an amazingly general take on networks to me, although perhaps that should not be surprising given the generality of the tool)

 - a tale of n-Categories